Uberspace/manual/source/web-backends.rst

 .. warning:: If you make use of WebSockets, make sure to send `keep alive`_ packages every few minutes.
 Idle HTTP connections are shut down after three minutes.

 In the background, every Uberspace account gets its own virtual network interface.
 That enables you to use any port you like.
-Check out the :ref:`background article <network>` for details.
+Check out the :doc:`background article <background-network>` for details.

 Setup
 =====